-The definition below is a strong version of the one in Section 3.2.2; in order to achieve bilattice isomorphism, it contains properties for the preservation of negation and conflation in the images.
-Just like its regular version, this definition has a dual; once again, we will demonstrate that the two dual definitions do not coincide.
+The definition below is a stronger version of the one in Section 3.2.2; in order to achieve bilattice isomorphism, it contains properties for the preservation of negation and conflation in the images.
+Just like its regular version, this definition has a dual2.